n4devca/aegaeon-website/docs/keys.md

 My suggestion is:

-- Use the online key generator for development and test.
+- Use the online key generator for development and tests.
 - Use the offline / stand alone key generator to create keys used by your production instance.

 Either way, generate your web keys and move the resulting file somewhere safe.